Business and Economy

 As a result Tourism is a major feature of the economy in the district, contributing 14 per cent direct GDP and employing 23 per cent of the working age population.
 We currently host just fewer than one million visitors within our district per year with a large percentage in the luxury segment.

-Taupo District is widely known as the Events Capital of New Zealand.
+The Taupō District is widely known as the Events Capital of New Zealand.
 Sports events, rock concerts, outdoor activities, arts, culture, food, wine, music gigs, parades and festivals are held regularly in the district adding greatly to the tourism, hospitality and retail sectors.
-Taupo District's central location, the excellent facilities available, the infrastructure and the renowned volunteer culture makes it the perfect location for any event.
+The Taupō District's central location, the excellent facilities available, the infrastructure and the renowned volunteer culture makes it the perfect location for any event.

-Enterprise Great Lake Taupo is the key economic development agency for the Taupo District.
+Amplify is the economic development agency for the Taupō District.
 Its role is to bring about economic development of new businesses and support existing businesses to grow, to provide employment and opportunities for the district.

-If you have inquiries or wish to initiate discussions about your business aspirations in the Taupo District with us, local business or any community organisations, contact Enterprise Great Lake Taupo.
+If you have inquiries or wish to initiate discussions about your business aspirations in the Taupō District with us, local business or any community organisations, contact Amplify.
 They can assist with a number of key services within the district and provide direction on how to facilitate business start ups, information and professional advice.